joel-grant/github-actions/README.md

-# 🚀 GitHub Actions CI/CD Pipeline Collection
+# 🚀 Some Reusable GitHub Actions CI/CD Pipelines

 Welcome to my personal collection of reusable GitHub Actions workflows!
 This repository contains a comprehensive set of CI/CD pipelines that I've developed to automate the entire software development lifecycle - from testing and linting to building, deploying, and maintaining applications in production.